-During Fiscal Year 2020, there were no permanent indoor shelter beds added, but MTW funds did help fund temporary beds at the San Diego Convention Center for Operation Shelter to Home under the Alpha Project and Veterans Village of San Diego shelter contracts.
+During Fiscal Year 2021, there were no permanent indoor shelter beds added, but MTW funds did help fund temporary beds at the San Diego Convention Center for Operation Shelter to Home under the Alpha Project and Veterans Village of San Diego shelter contracts.
 These temporary beds were a part of the City of San Diego's COVID-19 response.
-There were 485 temporary beds, in addition to the current 524 permanent shelter beds, placed online at the Convention Center beginning April 1, 2020.
-As a result of the use of temporary shelter beds, SDHC will be renaming this activity from "Permanent Indoor Shelter Beds" to "Homeless Shelter Beds."
-The current temporary beds will not continue to exist after demobilization from the Convention Center.
+There were 485 temporary beds, in addition to the current 524 permanent shelter beds, placed online at the Convention Center beginning April 1, 2020 and removed with the closure of the Convention Center during Fiscal Year 2021.
 In total, 3,118 households were assisted by both temporary and permanent shelter beds over the course of the program year.

-HOMELESS SHELTER BEDS Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
-HC #1: Additional Units of Housing Made Available Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase) 0 300 0 No HC #7 Households Assisted by Services that Increase Housing Choice Number of households receiving services aimed to increase housing choice (increase) 0 300 3,118 Yes
+HOMELESS SHELTER BEDS Metric BASELINE BENCHMARK Ουτςομε BENCHMARK ACHIEVED?
+HC #1: Additional Units of Housing Made Available Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase) 0 300 0 No HC #7 Households Assisted by Services that Increase Housing Choice Number of households receiving services aimed to increase housing choice (increase) 0 300 0 No

-No new permanent shelter beds were created using MTW funds this fiscal year, but instead MTW funds were used to provide temporary beds in response to the COVID-19 pandemic.
+No new permanent shelter beds were created using MTW funds this fiscal year.